 Welcome to EatTalkTravel Japan! 😀

 We’re here to help you experience the best of Japanese food and culture.
-We realized that Japan is hard to understand if you’re not Japanese.
+We started ETT Japan because we realized that Japan is hard to understand if you’re not Japanese.
 While there is plenty of tourist information, it only shows a small part of Japan.

 Real Japanese food